-While you may already be aware of some of the deductions listed below, are you familiar with all of them?
+While you may already know about some of the deductions listed below, are you familiar with all of them?
 If the answer is no, reading through them may help you find ways to further reduce your tax liability.

-Typically, inventory can’t be written off right away.
-Using the accrual method, inventory items are included in cost of goods sold.
+Typically, businesses cannot write off inventory right away.
+When using the accrual method, they include inventory items in the cost of goods sold.
 This lowers the amount of income accounted for on sales.
 There is a special rule, however, that allows certain small businesses to employ the cash accounting method and choose to account for inventory items as materials and supplies, making them currently deductible.

 2. Home Office Deduction

 While it’s commonly thought to be a magnet for an audit, there is no solid proof that taking the home office deduction is a red flag for the IRS.
 Additionally, it makes no sense to not take a deduction that you are qualified to take.
 The home office deduction can be a powerful money saver for those who can legitimately claim it as one of their tax saving strategies.
 The two conditions necessary to legally take the deduction are, first, using the workspace as your principal place of business or for another allowable reason and, second, using the area exclusively and regularly for business.
 The IRS publication on the business use of your home has more details on this deduction: IRS Publication 587.

 The fees you incur for helping complete your tax return can be deducted on the next year’s tax return.
 Make sure to either pay the invoice for tax preparation services through your business bank account or reimburse the invoice, if paid personally, from your business account.